D7460N/D7460N.dev/ADD.md

 <h3 id="least-power">: : LEAST POWER : :</h3>

-The "Least Power" principle simplifyies the codebase and development workflow processes.
+The "Least Power" principle simplifyies the codebase and development workflow processes by prioritizing the least powerful core web languages first and core languages before JS frameworks.

 > "<i>Many Web technologies are designed to exploit the Rule of Least Power.
 HTML is intentionally designed not to be a full programming language, so that many different things can be done with an HTML document: software can present the document in various styles, extract tables of contents, index it, and so on.
 Similarly, CSS is a declarative styling language that is easily analyzed.
 The Semantic Web is an attempt, largely, to map large quantities of existing data onto a common language so that the data can be analyzed in ways never dreamed of by its creators.</i>"<br />
 [W3C - Web Technologies and the Rule of Least Power - 2001](https://www.w3.org/2001/tag/doc/leastPower.html)